v578275/mycode/README.md

 # mycode
 Tracking my code
+Wanting to learn how to version control projects with git.
 # mycode (Project Title)

 One Paragraph of your project description goes here.
 Describe what you're trying to do.